luau-lang/luau/docs/typecheck.md

 return module
 ```

 There are some caveats here though.
-Luau has to be able to resolve this path statically, otherwise Luau cannot accurately type check it.
+The path must be resolvable statically, otherwise Luau cannot accurately type check it.
 There are three kinds of outcome for each require paths:

 * Resolved - Luau was able to resolve this path statically,
 * Module not found - The module at this path does not exist, and